Identifying Common Pneumatic System Issues

 Detecting Air Leaks with Ultrasonic Acoustic Detectors

-Ultrasonic acoustic detectors are excellent tools for detecting air leaks within pneumatic systems.
-These detectors pick up high-frequency sound waves from escaping air, which are often too quiet for human ears to detect.
-Routine checks for leaks using this method are essential; unaddressed leaks can increase energy consumption by up to 30%.
-For effective use, slowly sweep the ultrasonic detector over specific areas of the system while it's operational.
-This methodical approach will help pinpoint leaks that might otherwise contribute to inefficiency and excessive energy costs, safeguarding system integrity and performance.
+Ultrasonic acoustic detectors are great for finding air leaks in pneumatic systems.
+Those detectors grab high-frequency sound waves of escaping air, which can be too faint for human ears to hear.
+Periodic leak checks of this type are essential as undetected leaks can increase energy usage by as much as 30%.
+For the moment of truth, power up the system and move the ultrasonic detector slowly across specific parts of the system.
+This systematic approach will assist in identifying leaks which might otherwise lead to inefficiency and excessive energy costs, maintaining system integrity and performance.

 Diagnosing Slow Actuator Movement